-The world has evolved since the 1950s and so should our bell schedules.
-Engineers for equity look at structures and practices.
+Now that we have moved to distance learning, bell schedules have gone bye bye.
+Good.
+We innovated in weeks and the world has evolved since the 1950s.
+But do you still have a 6 period day?
 See how you can unlock the hidden power in your bell schedule.
 See how it created the conditions for success at my school.

 I am not about that Status Quo Life